-Our sod is a blend of four types of bluegrass seed that is grown on either top-soil or peat.
+At Van Agen Sod Farm, our sod is a blend of four types of bluegrass seed that is grown on either top-soil or peat.
 It is cut daily and to order, so it is fresh and immediately ready to install.
-Please note: sod grows the best in full sun areas.
-It requires a minimum of 6 hours of sunlight a day.
+Please Note: Sod grows the best in full sun areas and requires a minimum of six hours of sunlight a day.

 One piece, or roll, of sod measures 24″ x 60″ and covers 10 square feet.
-The thickness of the sod is approximately 3 inches and the weight is about 25 lbs. (it may be heavier if it has just rained).
-It is cut, stacked onto a pallet and is ready for pick-up or delivery.
+The thickness of the sod is approximately 1 inch and the weight is about 25 pounds (it may be heavier if it has just rained).
+The sod is cut, stacked onto a pallet, and is ready for pick-up or delivery.
 In order to keep our grass lush and green, it is mowed and irrigated daily and fertilized as needed.
-Sod can be planted or installed from early spring well into the fall.
+Sod can be planted or installed from early spring and well into the fall.
 You can do it yourself or hire a professional landscaping business.
 Some landscapers will install underground irrigation systems and offer maintenance programs.